 Ownership Structure, Sharing of Control and Legal Framework: International Evidence

 We analyze the relation between capital structure, ownership structure, and corporate value for a sample of 1,216 firms from 15 European countries.
 Our results stress two different conflicts of interest and show the differential role played by the mechanisms of corporate control depending on the legal and institutional environment.
 In common law countries, as a consequence of the relationships between managers and shareholders, capital structure and managerial ownership are the most effective mechanisms of control.
-In civil law countries, however, as a consequence of the conflicts between majority and minority shareholders, the ownership concentration becomes crucial and the second reference shareholder plays a critical role in reducing the extraction of private benefits by the dominant largest shareholder.
+In civil law countries, however, as a consequence of the conflicts between majority and minority shareholders, the ownership concentration and the sharing of control within the firm become crucial.
+In this scenario, the second reference shareholder plays a critical role in contesting the control of the dominant largest shareholder in order to reduce the extraction of private benefits and improve the firm's performance.

 Suggested Citation: Suggested Citation